cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 end
 ```

-Linking by position may be especially useful when using block arrays.
+Linking by position may be useful when using block arrays.
 In this example, an array of switches is linked to an array of processors one-to-one:

 ```
 schematic